Genomicsplc/variantkey/README.md

 This project includes a Makefile that allows you to test and build the project in a Linux-compatible system with simple commands.
 All the artifacts and reports produced using this Makefile are stored in the *target* folder.

-To see all available options:
+* To see all available options:
 ```
 make help
 ```

-To execute all the default test builds and generate reports in the current environment:
+* To execute all the default test builds and generate reports in the current environment:
 ```
 make test
 ```

-To format the code (please use this command before submitting any pull request):
+* To format the code (please use this command before submitting any pull request):
 ```
 make format
 ```

-To build a shared library:
+* To build a shared library:
 ```
 make build
 ```

 ### Command-Line tool

 The code inside the `c/vk` folder is used to generate the `vk` command line tool.
-This tools requires the positional arguments `CHROM`, `POS`, `REF`, `ALT` and returns the VariantKey in hexadecimal representation.
+This tools requires the pre-normalized positional arguments `CHROM`, `POS`, `REF`, `ALT` and returns the VariantKey in hexadecimal representation.

 ## GO Library

-A go wrapper is located in the ```go``` directory.
+A go wrapper is located in the `go` directory.

 ### Test

-Use the following commands t test the go wrapper and generate reports.
+Use the following commands to test the go wrapper and generate reports.

 ```
 make go